Botanical Name: Beaucarnea recurvata

 Height: Slow-growing, it can take 20 years to reach 6 ft (2 m) indoors.
-It is easy to grow as a bonsai, reaching only 1-2 ft (30-60 cm) tall -- it doesn't need shaped or pruned at all.
+Ponytail Palm is easy to grow as a bonsai, reaching only 1-2 ft (30-60 cm) tall -- it doesn't need shaped or pruned at all.

-Water: Allow soil to dry out a bit between waterings.
+Water: Allow soil to dry out between waterings.
 In winter, water only enough to prevent the soil from drying out completely.
 Avoid getting the trunk wet because it is prone to rot; water the potting mix instead.
-Remember to always use room-temperature water when watering your plants.
+Remember to always use room-temperature water when watering your houseplants.

-Soil: A fast-draining medium such as cactus potting mix.
+Soil: A fast-draining medium, such as cactus potting mix is ideal.

 Fertilizer: Slow-growing, Ponytail Palm is not a heavy feeder.
 Feed monthly in spring and summer with a balanced (such as 10-10-10) water-soluble fertilizer at half the recommended amount on the label.
 Don't feed in winter, when growth is slower.